ga-dc/wdi-quiz3/README.md

 Your description:
 ```
-Replace this with your answer
+RESTful uses different HTTP methods to represent
+different actions.
+In short, Emperor, it gives you more control.
+If you'd like to move
+one or many soldiers at a time,  or find an individual soldier's id, you can do so.
 ```
 Your routes:
 ```
 The ancestors have provided an example of one route; you do the other six!

 GET '/warriors/:id'
-  * This is the show route, which finds a warrior by ID, and displays information about that warrior.
+  * This is the show route, which finds a warrior by ID, and displays information about

-Replace this with your answer
+  that warrior.

+1. '/warriors/'
+2. '/warriors/news'
+3. '/warriors'
+4. '/warriors/:id/edit'
+5. 'warriros/:id'
+6.  'warriros/:id'

 ```

 ### Question 8